holochain/docs-pages/src/install-advanced.md

 While working on Holochain, you will usually have an active `nix-shell` to run commands.
 This shell overlays Holochain-specific configuration on top of your existing shell---environment variables, Rust toolchains, binaries, libraries, and development tools---giving you a consistent development environment to build Holochain apps.
 All this setup will be cleaned up automatically when you close the shell.

 If you want to re-enter the shell to do more work, or create multiple terminals to work in, you'll need to re-enter the `nix-shell`.
-The packages are built and cached locally on your machine, so they will not be rebuilt the next time you enter the shell.
+The packages are cached locally on your machine, so they will be ready the next time you enter the shell.
 You do need to get the package configuration files from somewhere, though.
-If you use our quick install guide or the [Holochain repo cloning method](#keeping-everything-local), they're cached on your machine, but the ['staying up to date all the time'](#staying-up-to-date-all-the-time) and ['using a specific version'](#using-a-specific-version-of-the-development-tools) methods require an internet connection every time you want to enter the shell.
+If you use the [Holochain repo cloning method](#keeping-everything-local), they're cached on your machine too, but the ['quick install'](../install/) and ['using a specific version'](#using-a-specific-version-of-the-development-tools) methods require an internet connection every time you want to enter the shell.